aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

 print(A)
 ```

 We now import the function to compute the inverse of `d2mat`and act with it on the right-hand side vector $b$.
-This operation is performed through the `nump.dot` routine that allows many sorts of vector and matrix multiplications.
+This operation is performed through the `numpy.dot` routine that allows many sorts of vector and matrix multiplications.
 You should have a look at its [documentation page][1].

 [1]: <https://numpy.org/doc/stable/reference/generated/numpy.dot.html> "documentation for numpy.dot"